arju88nair/NairBlog/content/post/Laravel.md

 `index.php`

-- Loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application from bootstrap/app.php script.
+- Loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application(Service Container) from `bootstrap/app.php` script.

+ - All the application path gets called
+ - Kernels get registered
+ - Core service providers are called

  The first action taken by Laravel itself is to create an instance of the application

+ `terminate()` -> To perform tasks after the request prepared

 `HTTP / Console Kernels`